 How to use the device:

-- Press and hold the power button for at least 3 seconds.
+- Press and hold the power button for at least 3 seconds to turn it on.

 - Press the button again to make it start percussing.